oqtopus-team/oqtopus-cloud/docs/en/architecture/sequence_diagram.md

 > [!NOTE]
 > Cloud exposes the information on whether a task is fetched (i.e., whether the status has the suffix of _FETCHED) to Provider only; Cloud does not expose it to User.
-> For example, if User requests information of a task in QUEUED_FETCHED status from Cloud, the value of the task status is QUEUED in the response from Cloud.
+> For example, if User requests information of a task in QUEUED_FETCHED status from Cloud, the value of the task status is submitted in the response from Cloud.
 > In contrast, the value of the task status is QUEUED_FETCHED in a response to Provider.

 ### Data in the DB at Each Time Point